mabulhassan/UFO/README.md

 ## Results:
 The data is displayed on one page and has no specific order.
 The user needs to scroll down to view remaining records.
 The data includes dates for 1/1/2010 and 1/13/2010 and is not current.
 ![Pic 1](https://github.com/mabulhassan/UFO/blob/main/static/images/results.png)
 Multiple filters are shown on the right side of the page and can be used to locate specific records based on the selected criteria.
-Multiple filters can be selected at the same time to view results.
+Multiple filters can be selected at the same time to view results.Filter values replace the placeholders.
+In the image below, data 1/1/2010, el cajon and ca are entered.
 ![Pic 1](https://github.com/mabulhassan/UFO/blob/main/static/images/filters.png)

 ## Summary: